zio/zio-gcp/README.md

 # zio-gcp

-ZIO wrapper for Google Cloud API
+A ZIO-based interface to Google Cloud API

+## Legal

+Copyright 2020 Mika'il Khan.
+All rights reserved.